PyBioProx/PyBioProx.github.io/index.md

 - Different thresholding algorithms will be appropriate for different images, try opening your images in ImageJ and trying a few out, if you find one that works well (but isn't provided in PyBioProx), then one option is to [batch](https://imagej.net/Batch_Processing) threshold your images in ImageJ and then process the resulting binary images in PyBioProx.

-**If no thresholding algorithm appropriately identifies positive and negative fluorescent signal, this indicates that preprocessing is required**
+- If no thresholding algorithm appropriately identifies positive and negative fluorescent signal, this indicates that preprocessing is required

 - If small regions of 'noise' are being erroneously identified as objects by PyBioProx, filtering operations such as a  [gaussian filter](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/filters/filters.html) may help to 'smooth out' this noise.
 A gaussian filter with a 3px kernal can be applied in PyBioProx.
-This is currently the only preprocessing operation offered in PyBioProx,other filtering operations must be applied to images prior to analysis in PyBioProx.
+This is currently the only preprocessing operation offered in PyBioProx, other filtering operations must be applied to images prior to analysis in PyBioProx.

 - If object detection is not descrete enough, i.e. the objects detected appear to be larger than they *should* be, then preprocessing operations such as an [unsharp mask](https://imagej.nih.gov/ij/developer/api/ij/plugin/filter/UnsharpMask.html#:~:text=Unsharp%20masking%20subtracts%20a%20blurred,and%20thus%20sharpens%20the%20image) (employed in our [preprint](link)), or a [top-hat filter](https://imagej.net/MorphoLibJ), can be employed to enhance the most salient features of the image.